 The funds that will be "matched" will come from two Federal Emergency Management Agency (FEMA) grant programs: 1) Public Assistance (PA) funded projects that will directly address damage caused by DR-4420 and 2) Hazard Mitigation Grant Program (HMGP) funded projects that will mitigate hazards in the counties declared under DR-4420.
 For projects funded under these FEMA programs, FEMA will perform its own environmental review under FEMA's NEPA regulations.
-To meet HUD's NEPA requirement, the existing FEMA environmental review can be "adopted" in accordance with the procedures outline in Section 9.4: Adopting Previous Environmental Reviews.
-The award Subrecipient (e.g., local government entity or state agency) would act as the RE, responsible for conducting these adoption procedures and maintaining the Environmental Review Record (ERR).
+To meet HUD's NEPA requirement, the existing FEMA environmental review can be "adopted" in accordance with the procedures outline in section 6, Adopting Previous Environmental Reviews.
+The award Subrecipient (e.g., local government entity or state agency)